-We have developed an award winning digital vending machine to reach one of our main targets and reduce undiagnosed HIV!
+We have developed an award winning* digital vending machine to reduce undiagnosed HIV!

-This world-first touch-screen machine has been distributing free HIV self-tests at the Brighton Sauna for the last 12 months.
-It is unique in that during the interaction it collects user information (age, town of residence, testing history) which can inform HIV services in the future.
-Changes can be made to the screen remotely and they can be tailored for specific campaigns.
-We can also access live information about sales, and epidemiological data on-line, as it’s collected.
+The world-first touch-screen machine has been distributing free HIV self-tests at the Brighton Sauna since 2017.
+It is unique in that during the interaction it collects anonymous user information (age, sex, sexuality, town of residence, testing history) which can inform HIV services in the future.
+In 2018 four more machines were fitted at Subline, The Marlborough Pub and Theatre, The Rainbow Hub and Prowler to ensure more widespread access to HIV tests.

 During the COVID-19 pandemic and while the venues were closed we redeployed the machines from the Rainbow Hub, Subline, The Marlborough and the Brighton Sauna so they could be upgraded into full Sexual Health Machines dispensing both STI kits and HIV tests.
 This was in direct response to feedback we’d had from the Sauna and other sites that STI testing kits would be useful in addition to HIV self-tests.
 A new upgraded machine will be fitted at the Brighton Sauna soon, while the HIV self-test machine, now dispensing free HIV tests, remains at Prowler.

 The other three newly developed combined Sexual Health and HIV Digital Vending Machines are now live!
 The first was installed in the Jubilee Library, Brighton in June 2021 delivering free HIV and STI tests.
 Two more have been fitted in August 2021 at Portland Road, Hove (between Wish Park Surgery and Kamson Pharmacy) and the Wellsbourne Centre in Whitehawk.